How To Create a Graphic Design Portfolio for Entry-level Jobs

 Here's some ideas for things you can design quickly that will give your portfolio more street cred:

-Invitations (DON'T do invitations for bridal or baby showers.
-Try a housewarming party, Christmas party, or employee appreciation event.)
+Invitations (DON'T do invitations for bridal or baby showers -- It looks juvenile and inexperienced.
+Try a housewarming party, Christmas party, or employee appreciation event)